kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Osteoblastoma
 	E. Ewing’s sarcoma

+#### Answer:

 ## Questions 3.61-3.70

+??% - F: ?

 ### Q3.61
 A 19-year-old boy who is a rugby player has noted pain in his right knee after each practice session for the past 2 months.
 On examination there is tenderness to palpation of his right knee, with reduced range of motion.
 A plain film of the right leg reveals a mass of the proximal tibial metaphysis that erodes the bone cortex, lifting up the periosteum where reactive new bone is apparent.
 The mass does not extend into the epiphyseal region.
-A bone biopsy is performed and microscopic examination shows atypical, elongated cells with hyperchromatic nuclei in an osteoid stroma.
+A bone biopsy is performed and microscopic examination shows _atypical, elongated cells_ with _hyperchromatic nuclei_ in an osteoid stroma.
 Which of the following neoplasms is he most likely to have?

 	A. Metastatic seminoma
-	B. Ewing’s sarcoma
+	B. Ewing’s sarcoma - F
 	C. Chondrosarcoma
 	D. Osteosarcoma
-	E. Multiple myeloma
+	E. Multiple myeloma - F

+#### Answer: C. Chondrosarcoma - ?

 ### Q3.62
 A 47-year-old man who is a heavy alcohol drinker presents to the Emergency Department with massive haematemesis after a prolonged bout of vomiting.
 His vital signs are temperature 36.7°C, pulse 112/min, respiratory rate 23/min and BP 80/40mmHg.
 His heart has a regular rate and rhythm with no murmurs, and his lungs are clear to auscultation.
 His abdominal examination is unremarkable.
 His stool is negative for occult blood.
 Which of the following is the most likely diagnosis?